 U.S. Supreme Court decisions generally restrict the imposition of obligations to collect state and local sales and use taxes with respect to sales made over the internet.
-However, a number of states, as well as the U.S. Congress, have adopted or are considering initiatives that would impose sales and use tax collection obligations arising from internet-based transactions.
+However, a number of states, as well as the U.S. Congress, have adopted or are considering initiatives that would impose sales and use tax collection obligations arising from digital-based transactions.
 If these initiatives are successful, we could be required to collect sales and use taxes in additional states.
-The imposition by state and local governments of various taxes upon internet commerce could create administrative burdens for us, put us at a competitive disadvantage if they do not impose similar obligations on all online competitors and decrease our future sales.
+The imposition by state and local governments of various taxes upon digital commerce could create administrative burdens for us, put us at a competitive disadvantage if they do not impose similar obligations on all digital competitors and decrease our future sales

-In addition, certain states and local jurisdictions have attempted to collect sales and use tax from businesses without an obvious physical presence in that state.
-The successful assertion by one or more states that we should collect sales, use or other taxes on sales in states for which we do not currently collect taxes could raise substantial tax liabilities, decrease our ability to compete and otherwise harm our business.
+In addition, certain states and local jurisdictions have begun to collect sales and use tax from businesses without an obvious physical presence in that state.
+The continuation of this trend by states for which we do not currently collect taxes could raise substantial tax liabilities, decrease our ability to compete and otherwise harm our business